 Whether you’re documenting a road accident scene at night, designing rice field irrigation systems or surveying archeological sites under dense forest canopies, advances in 3D mapping and geospatial data capturing are making these once time-consuming tasks, quicker and more efficient than ever before.

 LiDAR (Light Detection and Ranging) is a remote sensing technology that uses rapid laser pulses to map out the surface of the earth.
 LiDAR is useful when used to create high resolution digital surfaces, terrain and elevation models used for various business applications.
 In the past, companies would need to use a separate personalized system for each application.
-Nowadays, companies can use a LiDAR system mounted onto a UAV as an all-in-one 3D mapping device.
-A ScanLook A-series LiDAR system mounted to a DJI Matrice 600 airframe is an affordable, versatile and accurate UAV-based 3D surveying solution.
+Through innovations by leading LiDAR manufacturers like Livox and Velodyne to lower the costs and size of LiDAR models and system integrators such as GreenValley, YellowScan, Emesent and more, companies can now easily deploy a LiDAR system mounted onto a UAV as an all-in-one 3D mapping device.

 Examples of LiDAR and Drones in action:

 When strategizing on how best to prepare moving dirt for your business, it is crucial to know quantity down to the square yard.
 Dirt movers are paid by the yard and costs will add up if calculations are inaccurate.
 LiDAR offers significant savings over ground survey methods.
-By using a method of detecting distant objects such as leaves, shrubs, trees and even grass, LiDAR can determine their position, velocity and other characteristics by analyzing pulsed laser light reflected from an object’s surface.
+By using a method of detecting distant objects such as leaves, shrubs, trees and even grass, LiDAR can determine their position, velocity, and other characteristics by analyzing pulsed laser light reflected from an object’s surface.
 This gives a 3D model of topographic terrain contours that ground operators can work from.
-Using a Matrice 600 with ScanLock, it is easy to scan upwards of 10 acres per minute, and with 20-minute-plus flight times, sizable jobs can be completed in very little time.

 Aerial LiDAR unit was used to map a wooded lot and provide a bare earth model of the surrounding field

 Where traditional surveying methods for large historical sites used to take years to complete, with new LiDAR technology, entire cities can be mapped in 3D and in a matter of minutes.
-With UAV-based solutions such as ScanLock mounted to a Matrice 600, previously considered ‘lost sites’ are being rediscovered every day.
+With UAV-based solution, previously considered ‘lost sites’ are being rediscovered every day.

 Discover more potentials of LiDAR and drones at DJI’s annual commercial drone conference AirWorks 2019